-Sr. No Area Current Status 6 Process Area Most of units in the cluster have been using regenerative Pasteurizers for processing, but still there is a good potential exists in the cluster to upgrade the existing regenerative Pasteurizer to high regenerative Pasteurizers.
-In addition to the above, opportunity still exists in terms of technology upgradation as well as in process automation and control.
-7 Renewable Energy There's good potential for Solar Photo Voltaic (PV) installation in various diaries in Madhya Pradesh.
-8 Others The other equipment and technologies to support dairy processing are Pumping, electrical distribution, compressed air systems, etc. 8a Pumping The pumping systems are used extensively in dairy processing for pumping milk and water.
+722 A Committee of the Comm Sr. No Area Current Status 6 Process Area Most of the larger units in the cluster are using high efficiency regenerative pasteurizers for processing & also have state-of-the-art automation systems installed.
+But the smaller dairy units have scope in terms of technology upgradation as well as in process automation and control.
+7 Renewable Energy A few of the dairy units in Punjab have utilized the option of renewable energy for electrical and thermal energy.
+Some units have installed rooftop systems (kW scale), but there's good potential for Solar Photo Voltaic (PV) installation in various other dairies.
+Some units have also installed Solar Thermal Systems for boiler feed water heating or hot water for CIP.
+8 Others The other equipment and technologies to support dairy processing are pumping, electrical distribution, compressed air systems, etc. 8a Pumping The pumping systems are used extensively in dairy processing for pumping milk and water.
 The efficiency of these pump sets needs to evaluated, as some pumps are old and when expansion is undertaken, new pump sets are installed, but often there is good scope for improvement by avoiding throttling (installation of VFD, trimming of impeller) or installation of high efficiency pump sets (more than 60% efficiency).
 8b Electrical Distribution Power Factor: Most of the units have installed Automatic Power Factor Controller (APFC) for power factor improvement.
 For harmonics control, the units have also installed harmonic filters.
-However, there are certain opportunities which dairies can tap in electrical distribution, such as installation of energy efficient transformers, optimal loading of transformers, installation of energy efficient motors, installation of VFD, soft starters, auto star delta conversion, etc. 8c Compressed Air Compressed air in dairy units is used as instrument air and in packing machines.
+However, there are certain opportunities which dairies can tap in electrical distribution, such as installation of energy efficient transformers, optimal loading of transformers, installation of energy efficient motors, installation of VFD, soft starters, auto star delta converters, etc. 8c Compressed Air Compressed air in dairy units is used as instrument air and in packing machines.
 Most of the units have converted their old reciprocating compressors to screw air compressors to meet their compressed air requirements.